-Phoebe pulled her sweater over her head, and her long-sleeved T, and her camisole.
-Suzy suddenly remembered she’d worn her padded Maidenform bra today, because it was mostly new and she liked the purple lace and she wanted to look alluring in her sweater.
-Phoebe laughed at her and stuck her fingers into the cup to see how thick the padding was, and Suzy was about to make a self-deprecating comment but Phoebe’s fingers brushed her nipple and she mewled instead.
+Phoebe pulled her jumper over her head, and her long-sleeved T, and her camisole.
+Suzy suddenly remembered she’d worn her padded Maidenform bra today, because it was mostly new and she liked the purple lace and she wanted to look alluring in her jumper.
+Phoebe laughed at her and stuck her fingers into the cup to see how thick the padding was, and Suzy was about to make a self-deprecating comment but Phoebe’s fingers brushed her nipple and she whimpered instead.

 Phoebe smiled, pleased.
-She didn’t take the bra off yet, shaping and pinching Suzy’s breasts through it, pulled one cup down to bare the nipple, dragging the lace across it.
+She shaped and pinched Suzy’s breasts through the bra, pulling one cup down to bare the nipple, dragging the lace across it.
 Suzy watched, the hot ache between her legs intensifying.

 Phoebe leaned in and bit Suzy’s nipple through the memory foam.
 “Mmph.”